Blazemeter/taurus/site/dat/docs/ChromeProfiler.md

 - It has to use Chrome (obviously)
 - It should set up Chrome to log tracing data
 - It should write Chrome trace data to file in artifacts dir (filename is specified with `trace-file` service option)
-- It should also write Chrome CPU Profile data to file in artifacts dir (filename is specified with `cpuprofile` service option)

 Here's an example of Python-based Selenium test script that does all listed things: